Generative Language Models on Nucleotide Sequences of Human Genes: Future Work

 Second of all, more detailed hyperparameter optimization strategies could give more intuition about why deep learning methods are not that successful.
 Of course, using powerful GPUs is essential for this, yet it could still be helpful for further studies.

 Furthermore, expanding the dataset by using nucleotide sequences of genes existing in animals, plants and others could be an interesting work as well.
 Being able to find them might not be as simple as it was in this study and it requires huge computation resources such as GPUs, but the outcomes of the study could be far more general and conclusive.
-In addition, further cleaning of the dataset by removing repetitive nucleotide sequences could make drawn conclusions more excellent.

 Lastly, finding out more real-life problems strongly related to modeling nucleotide sequences of human genes could increase the scientific community's attention dramatically, which increases the amount of effort and investment put in to develop better strategies to model these incredible structures existing in nature, including our bodies.